ZzarekHobby/Red-Rover-Code-Puzzle/RedRover/README_SETH.md

 I did not use AI, but i did use Google and StackOverflow for the following (as I would on the job)

 - The Regex for finding parenthesis
-- Some of the specific syntax for the CLI library in the console.
--